daniel-dihardja/ai-doc-generator/output/documentation.md

 ---

-That's it!
-You're all set to button up your app with the Button component.
-Happy coding! 🚀
+Now you're armed with the knowledge to wield the Button component like a pro in your projects.
+Click, customize, and conquer with ease!